 An example of to cancel is someone telling their grocery delivery they no longer want their services.

-See cancel in Webster's New World
+cancel definition by Webster's New World

-See cancel in American Heritage Dictionary
+cancel definition by American Heritage Dictionary

 verb can·celed also can·celled, can·cel·ing also can·cel·ling, can·cels also can·cels verb, transitive